 Managers have the responsibility of motivating their employees in remote working situations.

-This is not easy, as it would be more challenging to provide a motivating work environment when employees are in a different location in comparison to managers.
+This is not easy, as providing a motivating work environment would be more challenging when employees are in a different location than managers.

-Motivation is key to an employee’s performance, and it is, therefore, essential to ensure that employees are motivated.
+Motivation is critical to an employee’s performance, and ensuring that employees are motivated is essential.

 This can be achieved by implementing innovative ways of motivating the employees, such as team-building events and regularly providing formal feedback.